Bring Me My Goodies!

 Here is an interesting little video to explain the concept: https://bit.ly/2JNbGEP

 How does the system work?
-In two words: location services.
+In three short words: Wi-Fi Location Services.
 Maps are programmed into the machines, then the system infrastructure manages where the vehicles go from, and to, and controls their return to their point of origin.
-The system monitors their progress to their goal destination and back, through a series of tracking “pings” – requests (“where are you?”) and responses (“I am here”) – so that the system constantly knows exactly where each vehicle is at any time.
+The system wirelessly monitors their progress to their goal destination and back, using a series of tracking “pings” – requests (“where are you?”) and responses (“I am here”) – so that the system constantly knows exactly where each vehicle is at any time.
 These “where are you?” exchanges occur in computer language, so are done extremely fast.

 If the battery power runs low, or if the vehicle is interfered with in any way, the system alerts the human support team who immediately come to its aid.
 Humans turn up in a truck and provide new batteries or rescue the robot if necessary.
 Since they are equipped with anti-theft devices – cameras and alarms – these independent little robots are relatively safe.